Analyzing ACM Research's Unusual Options Activity | Benzinga

 Analyzing ACM Research's Unusual Options Activity

-Shares of ACM Research (NASDAQ:ACMR) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $91.94.
+On Friday, shares of ACM Research (NASDAQ:ACMR) saw unusual options activity.
+After the option alert, the stock price moved down to $89.2.

 - Option Type: TRADE